Skip to Main Content

 June 2006 onwards Available from the RMIT Research Repository

-Microfiche copies Selected, 1966-2002 Ask the Bundoora Library Concierge staff
+Microfiche copies Selected, 1966-2002 Enquire at RMIT Bundoora Library (ask the Concierge staff for assistance)

-Coursework and minor theses generally are not kept in the Library.
-Contact the relevant School for these items.
+Note: Coursework, Honours and minor theses generally are not held in the Library.
+Please contact the relevant School for these items.

 Project-based research dissertations